‘My confidence in teaching science has grown; I no longer fear pushing the children, or worrying they will question my understanding.’

 “Our initial reaction to the scheme was very positive.
 We were very enthusiastic about their ambition to improve the quality of science in primary schools.

 “Science is an exciting subject but is often taught by teachers with little science knowledge like myself.
 Science also requires a lot of equipment for all children to be involved in practical activities.

 “The concept of supplying full lesson plans, all the equipment and training provided a fantastic opportunity we wanted to be part of.
 Empiribox also introduced some outstanding “wow” moments to excite the children and challenge their thinking.

 “The training explained the scientific concepts behind each lesson and the material excited me and the other staff in the training session: we were ‘wowed’ and so couldn’t wait to see the children’s reactions.

 “The children were interested in all the equipment that arrived.
 Safety glasses, risk assessments, and full lesson plans with explanations meant the lessons could happen with confidence.
 Enough equipment arrived for all children to work in pairs and not large groups.

 “A good example was the number of foot pumps supplied for the bottle rockets.
 Usually we would have one or two, so children would have to stand around watching and waiting for their turn.
-Dan supplied 10, more than we could store in school for when the topic would be repeated.
+Empiribox supplied 10, more than we could store in school for when the topic would be repeated.

 “Girls and boys were fully engaged and our science lessons came alive.’